|Nutritional Guidelines (per serving)|

 - 12 Ritz crackers (crumbled)

-Lightly butter a 1 1/2 to 2-quart casserole dish.
+Lightly butter a 1 1/2-quart to 2-quart casserole or baking dish.

-In a bowl, combine soup and sour cream; stir to blend thoroughly.
-Add the sauteed vegetable mixture, the corn, and green beans.
+In a large bowl, combine the condensed soup and sour cream; stir to blend thoroughly.
+Add the sautéed vegetable mixture along with the corn, and green beans.

 Transfer the mixture to the prepared casserole dish.

 Melt the remaining 1 tablespoon of butter and toss with the Ritz cracker crumbs.
 Sprinkle the crumbs over the corn casserole.

 Bake the casserole in the preheated oven for 30 to 35 minutes or until the filling is bubbly and the topping is lightly browned.

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or, allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

 - Make It Ahead: Prepare the casserole filling a day in advance; pour it into the prepared casserole dish.
 Cover and refrigerate.
 Remove the casserole from the refrigerator about 25 minutes before you plan to bake it.
 Prepare the buttered cracker crumb topping; sprinkle the crumbs over the casserole and bake as directed.

 - Replace the Ritz cracker crumbs with about 1 cup of soft bread crumbs or panko crumbs tossed with 2 tablespoons of melted butter.